 So I called a number of parents that trusted me with their teens and that had teens that had been through tough times.
 Then told them my idea and they were all very open to it and felt it could really be a good thing.

-Fast forward 6 and half years later the groups have done more than we could have ever imagined to help young people struggling from all sorts of life stress.
+Fast forward to today the groups have done more than we could have ever imagined to help young people struggling from all sorts of life stress.
 The thing that I’m amazed by is that the group has constantly evolved in those years to meet the needs of teens right now.
 It doesn’t have to catch up to what is happening in their lives it is a part of their lives and therefore is able to be side by side with all the latest things that a young person needs help dealing with.
 The connections these teens make with each other are so powerful that it helps them innovate new ways to handle the on going struggles that they are faced with.

 I counsel teens everyday in my private practice and I’m still surprised how much more i see and learn from just observing them in their own peer environment when they feel safe to be vulnerable and share their hardships.
 While at the same time giving support for others going through tough times.
 I say support because we focus on supporting each other and not trying to save one another.
 The last thing these teens need is to feel responsible to rescue one another form hard times.